alexpareto/blog/_posts/2020-06-15-thundering-herds.markdown

 2. In this key, store both the data and the _real_ cache expire time.
 3. On fetching the key, check the _real_ expire time.
 If it has expired:
    1. Update the real expire key to be in the future (this will prevent other requests from attempting to recalculate the data).
-   2. Recalculate the data and then update the key with the latest data, so all subsequent requests will get the latest data
+   2. Recalculate the data and then update the key with the latest data, so all subsequent requests will get the latest data.

 If possible, the read and update steps should be done in an atomic way.
 This will prevent any other request from recalculating the data at the same time.